Parable of the Renegades

 "Never," Lucas protested and struggled in pain.

-The sound of Lucas' neck cracking echoed covered the vicinity of the room.
-For some reason, it sounded soothing to the ears.
+The sound of Lucas' neck cracking from a quick twist covered the vicinity of the room.
+For some reason, it was soothing to the ears.

 "My gosh!
 You just broke his neck!"
-Davis exclaimed.
+Davis jolted up and exclaimed.

 "What?
-No, of course not," Rea corrected him.
-"I only adjusted his neck, it should be back to the right alignment now."
+No, of course not," Rea denied.
+"I only adjusted his neck.
+It should be back to the right alignment now."

 Both of Lucas' arms grew limp as they stopped what they were doing and fell flat to the ground.